-We capitalized interest costs of \$4.7 million in 2019, \$4.1 million in 2018 and \$1.6 million in 2017.
+We capitalized interest costs of \$3.5 million, \$4.7 million, and \$4.1 million in 2020, 2019, and 2018, respectively.
 These costs were primarily associated with the construction of certain long-lived assets and have been capitalized as part of the cost of those assets.
 We amortize capitalized interest over the assets' estimated useful lives.